 How to get to Kylemore Abbey by car:

-You can see a lot of the West of Ireland when travelling by car.
-Here are some of the major locations that you may be travelling to the abbey from.
+You can see a lot of the West of Ireland by car.
+Here are some central locations from which you may be travelling to the abbey.

 Kylemore Abbey to Galway City: 1hr 20min